AjaySP04/StudentPortal_No_DB/Readme.md

 # credentials for first time users of the application.
 - If you see the login page for admin user in you browser.

-* Username: 'admin'     // best username for a application admin, I know.... :D
+* Username: "admin"    // best username for an application admin, I know.... :D
-* Password: 'password'  // I know understand this is a bad idea to keep password such as this.
+* Password: "password" // I understand this is a bad idea to keep password such as this.
 Sorry :(

 - Don't worry you can add more users but once you should enter into the portal.
 Use below highly confidential credentials for this app.